 Dinuba LumberSuccess Story

 Dinuba Lumber has been selling lumber and building materials to residents of California’s central San Joaquin Valley for about 100 years.
 The Schaffer family has owned it since 1950 and over those years, it has added hardware to its product line and incorporated an equipment and concrete-to-go rental business, as well.
 When they needed a retail management solution to help them run their three-headed company, they turned to Paladin Data Corporation.

 The company has three distinct divisions – Dinuba Lumber, Ace Hardware and U-Do Rental – and Paladin is the lynchpin that holds them all together.

 Owner Brooks Schaffer and assistant manager Harmony Parker worked with Paladin, Volusion and Point of Rental, two of Paladin’s many specialty business management partners and integrations, to create an online portal where customers can reserve equipment that ranges from aerial lifts and air compressors to trenchers and welding equipment.
 The company uses Paladin to easily transition customers from renting equipment to purchasing lumber, building materials and hardware.
 It all happens with scan-and-go ease, avoids duplicating effort on separate systems, and it creates customer contact information in the store database.

 “We love Paladin.
-We made the right choices to select that company and the software that goes with them.
+We love Point of Rental.
+We made the right choices to select those companies and the software that goes with them.
 They’ve been very good to us.”

 Brooks’ favorite feature in the integration allows his store associates to shoot before-and-after photos of their rental equipment and attach them to the transaction record.
 The company rents a lot of trailer-haul concrete – ready mix in towable mixers – so monitoring the condition of the equipment when it is returned is crucial to the bottom line.